 Magas has been Innovation Director of #MusicBricks – a European Innovation Action project that placed exclusive tools developed by some of the best music tech research centres in Europe into the hands of creative developers and makers, and has taken them to market.
-The project registered over 5M impacts on social media and yielded multiple patents and products in a very short time, generating its own innovation ecosystem.
+The project registered over 5M impacts on social media.
+It yielded multiple patents and products in a very short time, generating its own innovation ecosystem.

-Magas co-founded Stromatolite Design Innovation Lab in 2000, developing futures concepts for a series of international clients including Apple, Nike and Nokia with Peter Russel-Clarke, who is now part of the Apple Industrial Design Team.
+Michela Magas co-founded Stromatolite Design Innovation Lab in 2000, developing futures concepts for a series of international clients including Apple, Nike and Nokia with Peter Russel-Clarke, who is now part of the Apple Industrial Design Team.

 She was Scientific Director of MIReS, a European Commission-funded project.
 It’s main focus was investigating the future of music technology, in conjunction with seven of the top music technology research centres in Europe.
 Her work received the ‘art meets science’ NEM art award twice: for Songlines (Barcelona 2010) and Synaesthesia (Istanbul 2012).
 The work was included in the Future of British Innovation at the Science Museum during the London 2012 Olympics.
 She has also been a jury member of Prix Ars Electronica.